- EPI Aircraft Engine Program Overview -

 The primary design criteria for this liquid-cooled powerplant design are:

 The justification for a new engine is not based on any fundamental deficiency in the design and implementation of the "LycoNentals".
 In fact, those certified engines contain some incredibly clever engineering (allowing for an occasional brain-fade like powdered-metal oil pump gears).
-All the grumbling about "World War-2 technology", "tractor magnetos" and the like, are uninformed opinions based on an incomplete information set.
+All the grumbling about "World War-2 technology", "tractor magnetos" and the like, are uninformed opinions based on either an incomplete information set, or a pre-conceived set of biases (or maybe BOTH).

 The main problem with the high-output (turbocharged) versions of these engines is that the very high power levels required increases in strength and heat-rejection capacity which exceeded the growth capabilities of the original designs.